 The COVID-19 Community Response Fund, a collaboration between United Way of Calgary and Area and The City of Calgary (including the Calgary Emergency Management Agency) was a city-wide effort to ensure that social service agencies in Calgary and area could quickly provide emergency funds to the most vulnerable people in our community.
 The Calgary Foundation joined the initiative, contributing $1 million to support the demand for immediate social services and our community’s most urgent needs.

-The COVID-19 Community Response Fund has granted over $12.4 million to 205 local agencies
+The COVID-19 Community Response Fund has granted over $13.1 million to 181 local agencies.

 The emergency funding was granted to social service agencies that support vulnerable populations, including the elderly, Indigenous populations, people living in poverty, the homeless, newcomers and refugees, and others.
 Applications for funding were assessed by the Community Response Fund Stewardship Alliance, a group of influential organizations committed to COVID-19 relief efforts.
-This alliance included: Calgary Health Trust, Calgary Homeless Foundation, The Calgary Foundation, The City of Calgary (including the Calgary Emergency Management Agency), The City of Calgary (Family & Community Support Services), Alberta Blue Cross Foundation, and United Way of Calgary and Area.
+This alliance included: Calgary Health Foundation (formally Calgary Health Trust), Calgary Homeless Foundation, The Calgary Foundation, The City of Calgary (including the Calgary Emergency Management Agency), The City of Calgary (Family & Community Support Services), Alberta Blue Cross Foundation, and United Way of Calgary and Area.

 Requests for funding to support the Indigenous community were reviewed by the Indigenous Task Force using a Circle approach.
 This table included Elders and other knowledge keepers to ensure a coordinated community response reflective of an Indigenous governance model.

 Thank you to all the amazing people and organizations who generously contributed and supported relief efforts